 Making risotto in the instant pot takes all of the fussy high maintenance out of the risotto process.
 I just can’t tell you how easy it is to make risotto in a pressure cooker and how perfect that risotto is.

 Hands off!
-Super creamy and super easy.
+Super creamy and super easy an instant pot risotto recipe is a dream come true.

 So easy that I should be making it once a week.